Proverb Examples from around the world

 Day will not break thanks to the cackling of the chicken.

-Daylight will come, though the cock do not crow.
+Daylight will come, though the rooster do not crow.

 Dead dogs don't bite.